MoleMan1024/audiowagon/docs/faq.markdown

 afterwards to make sure it is in a clean state.

+### Why does it say "Loading content &hellip;" and nothing happens?

+This usually indicates some error has happened somewhere.
+Please switch to a different audio app (e.g. radio or Bluetooth™) and then back to AudioWagon, that should fix it.

+If not, go to General Android Settings &#8594; Apps and notifications &#8594; Show all apps &#8594; Show system &#8594; Media Center and tap "Force Stop", then try the app again.

+### What is the eject button for?

+The eject button will make sure that the USB drive is not in use when you unplug it.
+Press it while the infotainment system is still on and wait for the popup to appear, then you can safely unplug your USB drive.

+If you do not follow this procedure, and unplug the USB drive while it is still in use, the app could crash or the data on your USB drive might be damaged.

 ## Supported features

 ### Is there a limitation on the number of files the app can handle?